-Katherine Vincent Lamb is a Licensed Professional Counselor with a degree in Art Therapy and Counseling.
-She is currently working towards certification in Theraplay.
+Katherine Vincent Lamb (she/her) is a Licensed Professional Counselor and Certified Theraplay Practitioner with a degree in Art Therapy and Counseling.
 Prior to returning to school to pursue clinical training, Katherine worked for over a decade in residential and community-based programs for children and youth, providing case management services and later co-directing an after-school program in a Chicago public elementary school.
-Katherine is certified in the ARC trauma treatment framework and has experience working with children and early adolescents who have experienced personal and communal traumatic events.
+Katherine is certified in the ARC trauma treatment framework and has experience working with children who have experienced personal and communal traumatic events.
+She supports children and adolescents navigating issues of identity and self-esteem, adjusting to parental divorce or separation, and developing skills in self-expression and regulation.
 In her therapeutic work, Katherine combines her understanding of art therapy, play-based approaches and sensory regulation techniques to support clients’ growth.
-Katherine strives to work collaboratively with parents and caregivers as they find ways of using their own strengths to build thriving family relationships.
+In addition to offering caregiver-child therapy and individual art therapy for children and adolescents, Katherine provides support for parents and caregivers as they identify parenting approaches that align with their own strengths, values and goals.

 Back to Our Trainers